freematabema/Debian-12-Virtual-Machine-210/README.md

     openssh | Apache Web Server
 ## 15. Allow the installation to run it's course, and then allow it to reboot when prompted

+## Part 2: Post-install

+## 1. Add additional users
+  This step creates additional user profiles
+## 1.1 BECOME ROOT!
+  We need to become root temporarily in order to add the new users.
+Various commands can help accomplish this goal, but for this tutorial, we'll be using ``su -``
+## 1.2 Add the new user to the system (we'll be using the example username ``tux2``)
+  Run ``adduser tux2``
+## 1.3 Give the new user a password for security purposes
+  Run the command ``passwd tux2`` and enter your chosen password twice in the prompt that appears; once to set the new passwoed, and again to confirm
+## 1.4 Finally, if necessary, add the new user to the ``sudoers`` group
+  Enter the command  ``usermod -aG sudo tux2``

+## 2. Enable the serial console via systemd for remote access
+  This step will allow you to connect to your systen headlessly (without access to a monitor via another computer)
+## 2.1 Enable the getty service for the chosen interface to run at boot (this example will utilize the default serial port)
+  Run the command ``systemctl enable getty@ttys0.service``
+## 2.2 Start the service for the current session via systemd
+  Run ``systemctl start getty@ttys0.service``
+## 3. Create two new directories in the root (you may need to complete these commands as superuser)
+  ``sudo mkdir /bin``
+  ``sudo mkdir /inclass``